 Solar can work effectively for those with utility power already in place to their homes or businesses.
 This is called grid-tied solar or net-metered solar as the meter runs backwards when solar power exceeds the loads; thereby giving the owner credit for their excess power which can be used later when the sun isn't shining.
 In other words you get retail price benefit for every watt you produce with no interruption in power.

-Solar power also works quite well in remote settings where there is no utility line (grid).
+Solar power also works quite well in remote settings where there is no utility line (this is called off-grid).
 Livestock water pumping, remote cabins, boats and RVs are examples of these types of systems which need battery storage.